 Table of Contents

-To be eligible for the Vermont Adult Day Services program, individuals must be residents of Vermont who are at least 60 years old, or are 18 years of age and disabled.
+To be eligible for the Vermont Adult Day Services program, individuals must be residents of Vermont who are at least 60 years old, or are a minimum of 18 years of age and disabled.
 Disabilities can include chronic conditions such as COPD, diabetes, Alzheimer’s and other dementias.
 It’s important to note that all the Adult Day Service providers are private entities, and each facility is responsible for establishing their own eligibility criteria, and further criteria may differ based on the provider, such as the amount of assistance an applicant requires.

 Persons unsure of their eligibility status may find greater clarification here.

 Adult Day Services offers a wide variety of services, which may vary by location.
 These include nursing services, such as checking vital signs, medication management, activities to improve physical and cognitive functioning, activities to foster socialization, assistance with personal care, such as grooming and toiletry, snacks and meals, health education, and respite.
 Transportation to and from the adult day care center may also be provided.

 For limited information about the Adult Day Services program, click here.
 Throughout the state of Vermont, there are currently (as of February 2018) 14 adult day care providers.
 To apply for Adult Day Services, contact the provider in your area.
 A provider list can be found here.